-In the early stages of your child’s skill development and journey into playing AFL footy you must be careful not to be too critical, or get to caught up in technique.
-Yes it’s true you don’t want your child to develop bad kicking habits at an early age, but you also don’t want to take all the fun out of footy by making everything feel like practice.
+In the early stages of your child’s skill development and journey into playing AFL footy, you must be careful not to be too critical.
+Or, get too caught up in technique.
+Yes, it’s true you don’t want your child to develop bad kicking habits at an early age, but you also don’t want to take all the fun out of footy by making everything feel like practice.

 If your child is anywhere from 4-9 years old and is just starting to play AFL footy, encourage them to handle and kick the footy around as much as possible.
-Create fun games (I’ll explain some simple games below) that you can play together or they can enjoy with their siblings or friends.
+Also, try teaching kids to kick an AFL footy by creating some fun games.
+I’ll explain some simple games below.
+Ones that you can play together or they can enjoy with their siblings or friends.

 Simply kicking the footy regularly will build their coordination and help them develop their own natural style.
 By incorporating this into a game they will not think of it as practice, because practice is often avoided.
 It will be seen as fun with their friends and family and will create a pure love for the game which is more important than anything else.

 Watch The Professionals

 Kids learn by watching.
 Try teaching kids to kick an AFL footy, by setting aside some time each week to watch a game with your child.
 Overtime, they’ll naturally start to emulate their heroes kicking styles.
 Which, are highly refined and meticulously practiced.
 And, set a great example for your child to follow.
 Also, this will obviously educate them about all facets of the game and increase their love and passion for playing footy.

 Now as your child gets older and has enough coordination to kick the ball consistently, you can begin to work on their technique including their run-up, grip, ball drop and follow through.
 But this is a little more advanced and unless you have played high level footy or are a qualified coach it is generally best to find quality coaches in your area who specialise in AFL skill development and kicking technique to help your child at this stage.